augustogunsch/fsub/README.md

 ```

 # Testing
-Run all the tests with:
+In the project's root directory, run all the tests with:
 ```
 python -m unittest tests
 ```